Nickletart/Cloud40/README.md

 ![Front View of Cloud40](images/front_view_board.jpeg)

 The switches I used for this keyboard were the Gateron Clears, which have a pleasantly light operating force of 35g.
-This should further minimize any pain or discomfort when typing on this keyboard, especially since this design is intended for people with arthritis.
+This should further minimize any pain or discomfort when typing on this keyboard.

 ## Firmware